-4D Pharma is a corporation organized under the laws of England and Wales.
-A substantial portion of 4D Pharma's assets and most of its directors and executive officers are located and reside, respectively, outside the United States.
-Because of the location of 4D Pharma's assets and board members, it may not be possible for investors to serve process within the United States upon 4D Pharma or such persons with respect to matters arising under the United States federal securities laws or to enforce against 4D Pharma or persons located outside the United States judgments of United States courts asserted under the civil liability provisions of the United States federal securities laws.
+We are a corporation organized under the laws of England and Wales.
+A substantial portion of our assets and most of our directors and executive officers are located and reside, respectively, outside the United States.
+Because of the location of our assets and board members, it may not be possible for investors to serve process within the United States upon us or such persons with respect to matters arising under the United States federal securities laws or to enforce against us or persons located outside the United States judgments of United States courts asserted under the civil liability provisions of the United States federal securities laws.

-4D Pharma understands that there is doubt as to the enforceability in the United Kingdom, in original actions or in actions for enforcement of judgments of United States courts, of civil liabilities predicated solely upon the federal securities laws of the United States insofar as they are fines or penalties.
+We understand that there is doubt as to the enforceability in the United Kingdom, in original actions or in actions for enforcement of judgments of United States courts, of civil liabilities predicated solely upon the federal securities laws of the United States insofar as they are fines or penalties.
 In addition, awards of punitive damages in actions brought in the United States or elsewhere may be unenforceable in the United Kingdom by reason of being a penalty.

-4D Pharma has appointed Cogency Global Inc. as its agent to receive service of process in any action against it in any state or federal court in the State of New York.
+We have appointed Cogency Global Inc. as its agent to receive service of process in any action against it in any state or federal court in the State of New York.